starknet-edu/starknetbook/src/ch03-02-sequencers.md

 - **Ordering**: It employs MEVless for txpool management.
 You can also choose from multiple consensus methods, like Bullshark, Tendermint, or Hotstuff.
-And you can implement any consensus you want.
+And you can implement any consensus you want, such as Proof of Stake (PoS), Proof of Burn (PoB), etc.

 - **Execution**: Runs on Blockifier.